vscheuber/TermsAndConditionsNode/README.md

 - Accepted: The user did accept the currently active T&Cs.
 - Canceled: The user decided to cancel out of the process.

+I found <a href="https://www.termsandcondiitionssample.com">Terms and Conditions Sample</a> a great resource to create personalized sample T&Cs in minutes.

 A sample tree could look like this:

 ![ScreenShot of a sample tree](./example_tree.png)